awsdocs/aws-control-tower-guide/doc_source/external-resources.md

 **Note**
 In AWS Service Catalog, the Account Factory displays the parameters that were specified in the console when you created a provisioned product\.
 However, the original account email address is not updated automatically when the account email address changes\.
 That’s because the account is conceptually contained within the provisioned product; it is not the same as the provisioned product\.
 To update this value, you must update the provisioned product, which may cause a change in governance posture\.

+**Applying external AWS Config rules**

+AWS Control Tower displays the compliance status of all AWS Config rules deployed into organizational units registered with AWS Control Tower, including rules that were activated outside of the AWS Control Tower console\.

 ### Deleting AWS Control Tower resources outside AWS Control Tower<a name="deleting-resources"></a>